janhq/jan/docs/docs/about/03-community/events/README.md

 ---
-title: Trial by Fire
+title: Events
-slug: /handbook/what-we-do/trial-by-fire
+slug: /events
-description: Trial by Fire
+description: Jan is a ChatGPT-alternative that runs on your own computer, with a local API server.
 keywords:
   [
     Jan AI,